Average cost of car insurance for 25-year-olds in 2023

 Does your car insurance go down at 25?

-How much is car insurance for a 25-year-old driver?
+How expensive is car insurance for new 25-year-old drivers?

 Andrew Hurst is a senior editor and a licensed auto insurance expert at Policygenius.
 His work has also been featured in The New York Times, The Wall Street Journal, Forbes, USA Today, NPR, Mic, Insurance Business Magazine, ValuePenguin, and Property Casualty 360.